 Note: Looking for a startup credit card to apply to right away?
 Apply to Jeeves for free now!

-Jeeves is a credit card built for founders, by founders.
-We’ve specifically created a credit card for startups and currently work with over 3,000 customers in 20+ countries.
+Jeeves is a startup business credit card built for founders, by founders.
+We’ve specifically created a business credit card for startups and currently work with over 4,000 customers in 25+ countries.
+Here’s why Jeeves is one of the best credit cards for international startups:

 In seconds, you can issue credit cards to employees via the Jeeves dashboard (available on both desktop and app) to manage and track employee spending in real time and do away with time-consuming expense reimbursements.

-Finally, Jeeves is one of the best cashback business credit cards with additional rewards to increase your cash flow and margins.
-You can receive up to 3% cashback on all purchases in your first 90 days of using Jeeves.
-And Jeeves’cashback means cash that’s automatically added to your credit balance.
+Jeeves is one of the best cashback business credit cards with additional rewards to increase your cash flow and margins.
+You can receive up to 2% cash back on all purchases made by all your cardholders in your first 90 days of using Jeeves.
+And Jeeves’ cashback means cash that’s automatically added to your credit balance.

 Learn more about how to get the most from your Jeeves business credit card and apply today.

-Of course, we understand that Jeeves is not the only credit card for startups and others might be a better fit depending on your business needs.
-Here are six more business credit cards that you may find suitable for your startup:
+Of course, we understand that Jeeves is not the only credit card for new businesses and others might be a better fit depending on your business needs.
+Here are 12 more business credit cards that you may find suitable for your startup in the U.S., in the U.K. and in Canada:

-Good for: Startups where only the founder needs a credit card because you don’t earn points or rewards for your purchases.
+Good for: The American Express Business Basic Card is good for startups where only the founder needs a credit card because you don’t earn points or rewards for your purchases.

-Good for: Startups with many employees and who travel a lot
+Good for: The American Express Business Gold Card is good for startups with many employees who travel a lot.

 Good for: Startups who want visibility on expenses and spending and have high creditworthiness.